-To continue progress toward achieving Hawaii’s clean energy goals, utility company Hawaiian Electric, who subsidiaries include Maui Electric and Hawaii Electric Light, plans to seek new renewable energy projects for Oahu, Maui and Hawaii Island beginning in early 2018.
+To continue progress toward achieving Hawaii’s clean energy goals, utility company Hawaiian Electric, whose subsidiaries include Maui Electric and Hawaii Electric Light, plans to seek new renewable energy projects for Oahu, Maui and Hawaii Island beginning in early 2018.

 Earlier this month, the state Public Utilities Commission (PUC) granted the company’s request to start the regulatory process to issue requests for proposals (RFP) enabling the execution of a five-year action plan for more renewable generation.